 The Fellowship will be conducted in residence at Harvard Law School and preferably would commence by September 1, 2019.

 Candidates with a JD, LLM, or SJD are welcome to apply.
 The Fellow will be paid a stipend commensurate with experience and receive HLS employee benefits.

 To apply for this Clinical Fellowship, please submit the following materials via the online application form:

 - A cover letter

-- A writing sample that is individually authored and not substantially edited by anyone other than the applicant
+- A recent writing sample (individually authored and not substantially edited by anyone other than the applicant)

 - Three references